MartimChaves/glcm_sat_img/README.md

 After doing EDA, you should have **some ideas on which features are best**.
 To change the features that you want to use you have to change the code manually (something to improve later on).

-Go over to the *palm_oil_ds.py* file and in the constructor of the dataset class *add or remove* the features that you want following theis naming scheme:
+Go over to the *palm_oil_ds.py* file and in the constructor of the dataset class *add or remove* the features that you want following this naming scheme:

 - **"c_measure"**, where 'c' is the channel (r, g, b, g, h, s, v) you want, and 'measure' is the measure you want ('homogeneity', 'energy', 'contrast', 'correlation')²